taijusanagi/2023-ETHTaipei-submission/README.md

 ### Benefit

-This innovative approach offers the following key benefits:
+This approach offers the following key benefits:

 #### Reviewers